ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/cameras/Lumacam.md

 ## Lumacam control PC

-This camera has a dedicated Ubuntu Linux control PC, which travels with the camera.
+This camera will have a pair of dedicated Ubuntu Linux control PCs, one on IMAT and one on INES.
 We do not manage (and do not have credentials for) this PC.

 The Lumacam PC runs several IOCs and an EPICS gateway, under `docker-compose`.